GabeALopez/Sys-Admin-Final-Project/README.md

 ```Bash
 docker-compose --version
 ```
+***WARNING: Make sure to change the db and WordPress default passwords set in the docker compose file***

 **How to Run Compose File**

 ***NOTE: Run this in the directory where the compose file is***